secure-data-systems/mongo-typed/README.md

 - `$project`
 - `$sort`, `$limit`, `$lookup`, and more

-## Why Use `mongotypes`?
+## Why Use `mongo-typed`?

 TypeScript developers working with MongoDB often find themselves wishing for deeper type safety on filters and updates — especially in larger projects or those with repository abstraction layers.

-`mongotypes` solves this by bringing compile-time validation of Mongo-style operations, helping prevent costly runtime errors due to typos or invalid operations.
+`mongo-typed` solves this by bringing compile-time validation of Mongo-style operations, helping prevent costly runtime errors due to typos or invalid operations.

 ## Status